Roy Tarpley: Dallas Mavericks (1986–1991)

 In 1986, Tarpley was selected by the Dallas Mavericks, in the first round, with the seventh pick of the NBA draft.
 Tarpley made the NBA All-Rookie Team in his first season.
-The following year, he won the NBA Sixth Man of the Year Award, when he averaged 13.5 points and 11.8 rebounds per game.
-During the 1988 NBA Playoffs, Tarpley and the Mavericks nearly made it to the NBA Finals, losing in the Western Conference Finals to the Los Angeles Lakers.
+In October 1987, he publicly disclosed his alcohol and cocaine problems for the first time.
+The following year, Tarpley won the NBA Sixth Man of the Year Award, when he averaged 13.5 points and 11.8 rebounds per game.
+During the 1988 NBA Playoffs, he and the Mavericks nearly made it to the NBA Finals, losing in the Western Conference Finals to the Los Angeles Lakers.
 In the seven-game series, Tarpley averaged 15.9 points, 13 rebounds, and 2.1 blocks.
 The following season, on November 9, 1988, Tarpley scored a career high 35 points and grabbed 17 rebounds in a 111–103 loss to the Phoenix Suns.

-Six games into the 1989–90 season, he was arrested for driving while intoxicated and resisting arrest, and suspended by the NBA.
-In March 1991, he drew another suspension, after being arrested for DWI again.
-A few months later, after a third violation, he was banned from the league for violating the NBA's drug-use policies.
+In November 1989, six games into the 1989–90 season, he was arrested for driving while intoxicated and resisting arrest, and suspended by the NBA the following day.
+Tarpley was reinstated in January 1990.
+In April 1991, he drew another suspension, after being arrested for DWI again.
+A few months later, in October 1991, after a third violation (refusing to take a drug test), he was banned from the league for life for violating the NBA's drug-use policies.

 Return to Dallas (1994–1995)

 Tarpley returned to the Mavericks briefly in 1994, but was then permanently banned from the NBA in December 1995, for using alcohol and violating the terms of a court-imposed personal aftercare program.
-He finished with NBA career with averages of 12.6 points and 10.0 rebounds per game.
+He finished with NBA career averages of 12.6 points and 10.0 rebounds per game.

 Tarpley sued the Dallas Mavericks and the NBA, claiming that their refusal to reinstate him violated the Americans with Disabilities Act because his addiction was a disability.
 The suit was settled out of court in January 2009.

 Europe

-Tarpley also played for Aris, Olympiacos, Iraklis, and Esperos Kallitheas in Greece's top-tier level professional basketball league, the Greek Basket League.
+Tarpley then signed a two-year contract with Greek club Aris for $1,25 million.
 In the 1992–93 FIBA European Cup season, he won the European-wide second-tier level FIBA European Cup, with Sato Aris, against the Turkish Super League club Efes Pilsen.
 The tournament's final took place in Turin.
+He also played for Olympiacos, Iraklis, Apollon Limassol and Esperos Kallitheas in Greece's top-tier level professional basketball league, the Greek Basket League.

 Tarpley reached the European-wide top-tier level EuroLeague's Final, the following year, by playing in the 1994 EuroLeague Final Four.
 During the final four, he played with Olympiacos, against 7up Joventut, in Tel Aviv.
 That same year, he led the EuroLeague competition in rebounds, with an average of 12.8 per game.
 With Olympiacos, Tarpley also won the Greek League and the Greek Cup.